-As one of the most versatile forms of transportation and low impact exercise, biking offers something for everyone.
-Bicycling is great if you are looking to burn some calories or just enjoying the great outdoors.
+As one of the most versatile forms of transportation and low-impact exercise, biking offers something for everyone.
+Bicycling is great if you are looking to burn some calories or just want to enjoy the great outdoors.

-Michigan has more trails than any other state in the country.

-Here are seven of our favorite trails to add to your Michigan biking bucket list:
+Michigan has more trails than any other state in the country, and here are seven of our favorite Michigan biking trails to add to your Michigan spring bucket list:

 There are plenty of opportunities for pit stops along the way.
 Some of the best ones are in Cedar Springs, Big Rapids, and Reed City.

 This bike path runs parallel to Lakeshore Drive.
 This scenic ride travels through parks and nature preserves along the way.
 Pack a lunch and enjoy a picnic at Kirk Park or stop at Pigeon Creek and stroll along the boardwalk.

 Kal-Haven Trail is a crushed limestone path and a former railroad line.
 It offers the more avid cyclist a chance to test their endurance as they journey between Kalamazoo and South Haven for 34 miles.

-This northern Michigan bike ride offers variety of scenery as it connects Traverse City to Acme Township.
+This northern Michigan bike ride offers a variety of scenery as it connects Traverse City to Acme Township.
 The Traverse Area Recreation Trail has many beautiful points of interest.

-This rail trail extends 12.5 miles.
+This rail-trail extends 12.5 miles.
 It connects to Island Lake Pathway and Kensington Metropark Bike Trail.
 The Metropark Bike Trail surrounds Kent Lake and is home to many popular recreational activities.

 Split into two branches, this system has 21 miles of trails to be explored.
 The Bay City Loop outlines the city on deserted railroad and boardwalks along the Saginaw River.
 The northern section of the trail links the Bay City Recreation Area with the Tobico Marsh.